scalameta/metals/website/blog/2023-03-02-aluminium.md

 ![semantic-tokens](https://i.imgur.com/vkllczg.png)

-For setting up semantic tokens in your editor other than VS Code please consult the relevant documentation.
+For setting up semantic tokens in editors other than VS Code please consult the relevant documentation.

-## Inline value code action
+## New inline value code action

 Inline value is a new code action contributed by [kasiaMarek](https://github.com/kasiaMarek) that allows users to inline the